 Parman & Easterday can provide you with comprehensive and detailed information on the laws related to wills and probate in Oklahoma City and surrounding areas.
 Our legal team has assisted many clients in creating enforceable last wills and testaments and in going beyond just creating the wills to make effective use of other powerful estate planning tools.

-To find out more about the components that should be part of a comprehensive estate plan, give us a call today at (405)-843-6100 or (913) 385-9400 or contact us online.
+To find out more about the components that should be part of a comprehensive estate plan, give us a call today at (405)-843-6100 or contact us online.
 You can also join us for a free seminar to discover more about what is involved in estate planning and learn about the basic components of a comprehensive estate plan.
 Call today so our legal team can start working for you.